Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete

 Several limitations constrain the current model's applicability.
 First, model parameters were estimated rather than experimentally calibrated, potentially affecting quantitative predictions while preserving qualitative trends.
 Second, crack geometries were simplified to Gaussian distributions, whereas real cracks exhibit complex propagation patterns that could be better captured through techniques such as X-ray microtomography.
 Third, the model assumes constant cement availability in newly healed regions, which may overestimate long-term healing capacity.
 Fourth, water transport is modeled through diffusion rather than pressure-driven flow governed by porous media laws such as Darcy's law.

 Future work should address these limitations through experimental validation, realistic crack geometry implementation, and incorporation of porous media flow mechanics.
 Validation against experimental data is essential to verify simulation reliability.
 This validation should include direct comparison of predicted healing times and damage evolution patterns with laboratory measurements.
 Mesh convergence studies and comparison with analytical solutions will further establish the numerical accuracy of the finite element analysis \cite{asme2021vv20}.
 The models could be extended to three-dimensional domains to capture volumetric healing effects, cyclic loading scenarios to assess long-term durability, and strength recovery calculations through post-processing of damage fields.
 Incorporation of additional healing factors, including concrete hydration age, environmental curing conditions, curing history, and evolving microstructure, would further enhance the model's predictive capability for real-world applications.
-The ML models can be further analyzed using explainable AI (XAI) to provide insights into the model's predictions if it violates the diffusion and healing processes.
+The machine learning models can be further optimized using physics informed neural networks (PINNs), incorporating a loss function that penalizes the model's predictions if it violates the diffusion and healing processes.